“Raising My Sensitive Child Was Hell. Here’s How We Both Survived Her SPD, Anxiety, and ADHD.”

 Family was no help.
 They criticized me and told me not to coddle her.
 I felt suffocated.
 Trapped.
 Here’s what wasn’t a lie… I wanted my life, and hers, to end.
 Not because I didn’t love her but because I didn’t see a path for us in society.

 But somehow we survived the toddler years, and at the age of 4, preschool became an option.
 I didn’t know how or if it would work.
 My emotional state was low.
-My weight, erratic.
+My body mass, erratic.
 My thought every day was “just get through it.”
 When you are raising a highly sensitive child with challenging behavior you live in survival mode.

 Will I get sleep tonight?
 An hour?
 Twenty minutes?
 How much?
 My husband couldn’t help, and my mom was gone — passed away when my daughter was 4 months old.
 His family didn’t live close but made sure to share regular reminders that a firm hand was what was needed for a strong-willed child.